Minep/lunaix-os/README.md

 As a personal challenge, this project is independently developed by the author single-handly, which means:

-+ No reference to existing tutorial, books, online course or any open source project that might provide example, hint or working prototype on the design and implementation of kernel, it's various subsystems or anythings that can be contributed towards a working prototype.
++ No reference to existing tutorials, books, online courses or any open source project that might provide any example, hint or working prototype on the design and implementation of kernel, subsystems or anythings that can be contributed towards a working prototype.
 + The author has no prior knowledge on Linux kernel through out 90% of the project time.
-+ All knowledge on the kernel design is comming from the basic textbook on operating system theory, that is, *Modern Operating System* by Tanenbaum.
++ All knowledge on the kernel design is coming from the basic textbook on operating system theory, that is, *Modern Operating System* by Tanenbaum.
-+ All knowledge on the system programming is commingg from the basic textbook, that is, *Computer System - A Programmer's Perspective Third Edition*
++ All knowledge on the system programming is coming from the basic textbook, that is, *Computer System - A Programmer's Perspective Third Edition*
-+ All knowledge on the generic framework design and driver development are ingested from various technical specifications gathered across internet.
++ All knowledge on the generic framework design and driver development are ingested from various technical specifications gathered across the Internet.

 ## References